Merridale Cider is the kind of beverage you drink as we head into autumn.

 How to Pair Merridale Cider

 Ciders tend to work well with vegetables that are in season.
 They’re great with cheese too.
 A pairing of Merridale Cider with Natural Pastures camembert cheese would be delightful (a little throwback to our popular Bones IPA bacon sandwich there).
 You could also pair Merridale Cider with creamy, cider-based sauces, quiche, vegetable or chicken soup, salads or roast pork with apples.
 Experiment with Merridale Cider – this is hardly an exhaustive list.
 Pair it with vegetables that are in season and have fun with this.
-Like beer, ciders have gone through a mini-revolution in recent years, and BC ciders in particular come with a variety of flavours and unique intricacies that, when matched right, are like Picasso with a paintbrush.
+Like beer, ciders have gone through a mini-revolution in recent years, and BC ciders, in particular, come with a variety of flavours and unique intricacies that, when matched right, are like Picasso with a paintbrush.

 This Week’s Partner: Merridale Cidery

 Want a reward for driving the Malahat?
 Take a detour into Cobble Hill and check out Merridale Cider Works.
-Established in 1990, Merridale Cidery makes a variety of ciders from its own orchards, and infuses them with other ingredients to create flavours that stand out.
+Established in 1990, Merridale Cidery makes a variety of ciders from its own orchards and infuses them with other ingredients to create flavours that stand out.
 While we sampled Merridale’s Jalisco Cidre this week, don’t ignore its other ciders: Merri Berry, Cowichan Dry and Traditional English Cider, among others.
 Today, Merridale Cidery operates a tasting room, eatery, store and bakery at its farm in Cobble Hill.
 And there are also plans to open a Victoria-based cidery in Vic West’s Dockside Green.
 Keep it sweet, keep it local.
 Watch Merridale Cidery as the cider revolution continues.

 Liquor Plus Sponsors Cookin’ On The Coast

 Each week, Liquor Plus partners with CHEK and Country Grocer to produce Cookin’ on the Coast, which features unique food and drink pairings offered by BC suppliers.
-All of the beverages featured on this program can be found in Liquor Plus stores.
+All of the beverages featured in this program can be found in Liquor Plus stores.